Back Pain and Massage

 Most massage therapists practice different types of massage, including Swedish and shiatsu.
 In Swedish massage, the therapist kneads or rubs your body, often using broad sweeping strokes to relax muscles and promote circulation.
 In shiatsu, practitioners apply pressure to certain "trigger points" in the body to relieve pain.

 Before getting massage therapy, ask your doctor if there's any reason you should not have a massage.
 As with any bodywork, don't be reluctant to tell your therapist if she's exerting too much or too little pressure, if the pressure feels too painful, or if there are any areas she should avoid.
 Also, discuss any conditions you have with your massage therapist, who can recommend the best types of massage for you.

 "As far as I'm concerned, massage therapy is going to be fine no matter what the situation is.
-The chance of doing any harm is negligible," says Dr. Frank Eismont, professor and vice chairperson of the Department of Orthopedics at the University of Miami Medical Center.
+The chance of doing any harm is negligible," says Dr. Frank Eismont, professor and chair of the Department of Orthopedics at the University of Miami.

 What should I expect if I see a massage therapist?

 It really depends on the level of skill and experience of the therapist, explains Alyea, who encourages people to ask about training.
 Let the therapist know what you'd like to get out of the session, and how long you'd like it to last.
 Massages generally last from 30 to 90 minutes, and the rate should be established in advance.
 Make sure you tell the therapist about any condition you might have that she should be aware of, and let her know which areas need the most attention.